Immigrant Entrepreneur Hall of Fame: Elon Musk

 Education: BS, Business and BS Physics, University of Pennsylvania

-- Elon Musk was called “the most 21st-century entrepreneur on the planet” by Esquire and one of the of the 100 most influential people in the world by TIME and named the top business person of 2013 by Fortune.
+- Elon Musk was called one of the of the 100 most influential people in the world by TIME and named the top business person of 2013 by Fortune.

 - Musk has made major contributions in the fields of information technology, space exploration and green technologies.